Warped Product Pointwise Semi-slant Submanifolds of Almost Contact Manifolds: Preliminaries

 where $I:T\tilde M\to T\tilde M$ is the identity map \cite{Bl}.
 There always exists a Riemannian metric $g$ on an almost contact manifold $\tilde M$ satisfying the following compatibility condition

 for any $X, Y\in\Gamma(T\tilde M)$, the Lie algebra of vector fields on $\tilde{M}$.
 This metric $g$ is called a {\it{compatible metric}} and the manifold $\tilde M$ together with the structure $(\varphi, \xi, \eta, g)$ is called an {\it{almost contact metric manifold}}.
 As an immediate consequence of (\ref{2.2}), one has $\eta(X)=g(X,\xi)$ and $g(\varphi X, Y)=-g(X, \varphi Y)$.
 If $\xi$ is a Killing vector field with respect to $g$, then the contact metric structure is called a $K$-{\it{contact structure}}.
+An almost contact metric manifold is called {\em{almost cosymplectic}} if $d\eta=0$ and $d\varphi=0$ according to D. E. Blair in \cite{Bl}.
+In particular, a normal almost cosymplectic manifold is called {\em{cosymplectic}} and satisfies

 A normal contact metric manifold is said to be a {\it{Sasakian manifold}}.
 In terms of the covariant derivative of $\varphi$, the Sasakian condition can be expressed by

 for all $X, Y\in\Gamma(T\tilde M)$, where $\tilde\nabla$ is the Levi-Civita connection of $g$.
 From the formula (\ref{2.3}), it follows that

 for any $X\in\Gamma(T\tilde M)$.

 Let $M$ be a Riemannian manifold isometrically immersed in $\tilde M$ and denote by the same symbol $g$ the Riemannian metric induced on $M$.
 Let $\Gamma(TM)$ be the Lie algebra of vector fields in $M$ and $\Gamma(T^\perp M)$ the set of all vector fields normal to $M$.
 Let $\nabla$ be the Levi-Civita connection on $M$, then the Gauss and Weingarten formulas are respectively given by